appliedblockchain/parity-solo/Readme.md

 ## Available accounts

-The following accounts are unlocked and endowed with a lot of Ether:
+The following accounts are prefunded with "test" ethers, please don't use these keys on non-dev environments:

 ```
 0x1F2e5282481C07BC8B7b07E53Bc3EF6A8012D6b7